10 Best Futures Trading Platforms and Brokers of 2023

 Day Trading Margin

-Day trading margin can be drastically different depending on futures broker that are involved with as well.
+Day trading margin can be drastically different depending on the futures brokers and platforms.
 For example, the typical initial margin for the E-mini S&P 500 futures contract is $6,930 through the exchanges.

 The CME exchange updates the maintenance margin requirements for the ES often.
 You should multiply the Maintenance Margin by 1.1 for a full overnight margin.
 The broker determines day trading margins while the exchanges determine the overnight margin.